 Experience the excitement and challenge of a bear hunt in the Canadian wilderness of Alberta.
-The hunt is carried out as ”spot and stalk” in a district with a dense population of bears and has a high rate of success – Up to 2 black bears are included in the price
+The hunt is carried out as ”spot and stalk” in a district with a dense population of bears and has a high rate of success – 1 black bear and 1 wolf are included in the price!

 We have recently signed an exciting deal with a new outfitter who can offer a traditional black bear hunt in an area of north/central Alberta in Canada, which is home to a dense population of black bears.

 The hunt takes place in North-Central Alberta, in a district where the black bears experience very little local hunting pressure, as the district is a non-baiting zone and hunting here is exclusively carried out as spot and stalk.
 Our outfitter has be organising sustainable hunting for black bears in this district for the last 5 years.
 The district is home to a dense population of bears.
 Hunting in Northern Alberta, gives you the possibility of finding different colour phases of black bear which are only still found in the north of Canada, including the brown and the more rarely seen blonde colour variations.